Luos-io/Documentation/src/pages/tools/pyluos.md

 > **Note:** To get back to the service default name, set a void name (`""`).

-### Get a node statistics
+### Get a node's statistics

-Nodes are able to send back some values representing the sanity of a node.
+Nodes can send back some values representing the sanity of a node.
 You can use it to evaluate the Luos needs depending on your particular configuration.
 The RAM usage of Luos depends on the number of messages the node has to treat and the max Luos loop delay.

 ```python